Cozumel Island is low-key one of the best destinations in Mexico and definitely not to be missed during your travels in Central America.

-I spent three days exploring this tropical island in the Caribbean Sea and have put together this complete guide of 9 Epic Things To Do In Cozumel to help you plan your trip!
+I spent three days exploring this tropical island in the Caribbean Sea and have put together this complete guide of 20 Best Things To Do In Cozumel to help you plan your trip!

-THINGS TO DO IN COZUMEL OVERVIEW
+OVERVIEW – THINGS TO DO IN COZUMEL

 - Rent a Jeep and drive around the island

 - Watch the sunrise at the beach

 - Check out Chen Rio Mirador

 - ATV and Cenote adventure tour

 Cozumel lies 12 miles off the coast of Playa del Carmen in Yucatán Peninsulas Riviera Maya strip, Mexico.

 There are a few different options available when searching for how to get to Cozumel and they are by plane, by public ferry, or onboard a cruise ship.